Raven9mordant/TTD_random-pick/README.md

-# TTD_random-pick
+# TTD_Random-Piligrim-picker

 Randomly pick N req number of people from the total

 Random People Selector

-This Python script randomly selects 10 individuals from a predefined list of 40 people.
+This Python script randomly selects n individuals from a predefined list of 40 people.
 Each person is represented by a dictionary containing their name, age, city, and a randomly generated ID.
 The script outputs the details of the selected individuals to the console.

 Features